Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other

-are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls,
+that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial

-that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant
+controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records,

-to the preparation and presentation of the financial statements that give a true and fair view and are free from
+relevant to the preparation and presentation of the financial statements that give a true and fair view and are

-In preparing the financial statements, the Board of Directors are responsible for assessing the Company’s ability
+In preparing the financial statements, the Board of Directors is responsible for assessing the Company’s ability

 to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going